ash/raku-course/essentials/associatives/hashes/index.md

 my %capitals = France => 'Paris', Italy => 'Rome';
 ```

-## Accessing elements
+## Accessing the elements

-Subscripting key elements is similar to what we’ve seen for [pairs](../pairs).
-Use a pair of angle brackets or curly braces:
+Subscripting the elements is similar to what we’ve seen for [pairs](../pairs).
+Use a pair of angle brackets or curly braces with a string:

 ```raku
 say %capitals<France>;
 say %capitals{'Italy'};
 ```

-Hashes are immutable, so you can both change the existing values and add the new ones:
+Hashes are mutable, so you can both change the existing values as well as add the new ones:

 ```raku
 %capitals<Germany> = 'Berlin';